The Best Japanese Watch Brands You Need To Know

 Grand Seiko pioneered innovations in accuracy, durability, and finishing.
 Their high-beat 9S mechanical movements operate at 36,000 vibrations per hour, delivering precision to -3/+5 seconds per day.

 Grand Seiko is renowned for its Zaratsu polishing technique that results in distortion-free mirrored finishes on cases and dials.
-The brand also introduced the innovative Spring Drive movement that combines the precision of quartz with the craftsmanship of mechanical watches.
+The brand also introduced the innovative Spring Drive movement that combines the traditional mechanical gear train with a unique quartz oscillator, resulting in a smooth second hand sweep and remarkable accuracy—unlike conventional mechanical watches.

 Some iconic Grand Seiko collections include: